-Skills Gained through a Major or Minor in Religion: Cross Cultural Communication, Critical Empathy and Tolerance, Critical Thinking Skills (Analysis, Synthesis, Research), Ability to make Interdisciplinary Connections, Reflexivity, Flexibility, Adaptability, Careful Observing, Reading, and Listening, Comparative Skills, Written and Verbal Prowess, Sensitivity to the Construction of Meaning.
+Skills Gained through a Major or Minor in Religious Studies: Cross Cultural Communication, Critical Empathy and Tolerance, Critical Thinking Skills (Analysis, Synthesis, Research), Ability to make Interdisciplinary Connections, Reflexivity, Flexibility, Adaptability, Careful Observing, Reading, and Listening, Comparative Skills, Written and Verbal Prowess, Sensitivity to the Construction of Meaning.

 The failure of Americans to understand other religions “poses one of the great challenges to our public diplomacy” (Madeleine Albright, The Mighty and the Almighty, Easton Press, 2003).

-The Religion Department is warm and welcoming community of scholars.
+The Department for Religious Studies is warm and welcoming community of scholars.
 Professors and students are happy to talk with you about the opportunities available.
 To make an appointment to talk with someone about your interest in a religion major/minor, please email Ms. Sheila Lockhart.

-What do students say about majoring/minoring in religion?
+What do students say about majoring/minoring in religious studies?